fgimian/macbuild-ansible/README.md

 **Spotify**: Update sources to only include iTunes (settings are stored in binary format)

-## TODO ##
+## TODO

-This list will be long but is my ultimate wish list for this project:
+I'm really close to covering everything I wish to automate, however the following items remain:

 * OS X
     - **Finder**: Sidebar containing favourites and so forth